 There are many reasons for tooth loss.
 Gum disease is the most common cause for missing teeth in adulthood.
 Whether you have lost your teeth to injury, infection, extraction, or any other number of reasons, you understand the discomfort that comes with eating and speaking.
 Some patients are embarrassed to show their smile because of a missing tooth or multiple missing teeth.
 You have several options for replacing missing teeth.
 While dentures are a popular choice, Dr. Fondriest recommends dental implants as the most natural feeling and natural looking restoration.
 Dentures vs. Dental Implants, which is best for you?

 Sometimes, when an adult loses a tooth, it can feel like life has stopped in its track.
 Dealing with an incomplete smile can be frustrating, to say the least.
 Suddenly things that once came easily, like sharing a meal with family, can feel far more difficult.
 And activities that were once fun, like having a coffee break with your coworkers, can feel scary.
 But, your life doesn’t have to feel stopped at a red light.
 A prosthetic dentist can help restore your smile, and provide you with a much needed boost of confidence, so you can get your life back on track.
-So, whether you choose a removable denture or a dental implant, it’s important to explore your prosthetic dentistry options!
+So, whether you choose a removable denture or a dental implant, it’s important to explore your high quality dental options!

 What Options Are Available?